Company Page

 Key limitations include:

-• Reliance on third-party audits for supply chain verification
+• Reliance on third-party audits for portions of supply-chain verification

 • Limited external visibility into internal decision-making